PvE Discipline Priest Rotations & Cooldowns

 • Archangel

-This is your reward for throwing out some damage when you’re able to fit it in.
-Use this whenever you’ve built up 5 Evangelism stacks (unless there’s nothing to heal and you’re just Smiting, in which case you should save it for when you need to heal again).
+Use this whenever you’ve built up 5 Evangelism stacks unless you are currently focused on DPS, in which case you should save it for when you need to heal again.
 It’s got a short cooldown and will give you back some mana on top of buffing your healing done.

 • Desperate Prayer (Talent)